PrincetonUniversity/intro_ml_libs/spark/README.md

 ## Machine Learning

-Spark ML is the machine learning component of Spark.
-The previous library was called mllib.

-The documentaion for the Python API of [Spark ML 3.2.0](https://spark.apache.org/docs/3.2.0/ml-guide.html) is here.
+Spark MLlib is the machine learning component of Spark.
+See documentaion for the Python API of [Spark ML 3.2.0](https://spark.apache.org/docs/3.2.0/ml-guide.html).
+This is the dataframe-based API known as `spark.ml`.

 The Spark 3.2 machine learning examples are here: